chenfengokha/noiseOnTree/README.md

 # noiseOnTree

 This repository contains core codes for our paper on “Phylogenetic comparative analysis of single-cell transcriptomes reveals constrained accumulation of gene expression heterogeneity during clonal expansion”, as well as the processed data to facilitate direct reproduction of main figures.
-Please refer to our paper for the detailed explanation of the variables appeared in the codes.
+For detail information, please see our paper or directly email to me.

 1.For lineage tree construction through raw reads of PacBio, please go to PacBio_Analysis_scripts and PacBio_analysis_pipeline files.